offbynull/learn/Math/input/input.md

                                                                      1/10
     ```

     If the signs are both negative, then use fractional less than to test the fractional parts.
 If the test passes, then the decimal numbers themselves will be decimal greater than.
-For example, a fractional part of -.01 is greater than a fractional part of -.1 ...
+For example, any negative decimal number with a fractional part of -.01 is greater than any decimal number with a fractional part of -.1 ...

     ```{svgbob}
                                "further to the right means greater than" --------->